hindu-comm/weblogs/manasataramgini/2016/03/2016-03-13_some-notes-on-the-heathen-lithuania-and-its-demise.md

 Europe.

 Thus, from 1283 CE onward despite a near continuous three front holy
-war: 1) waged by the German crusaders from the north and south i.e. Livonia and Prussia; 2) by Russian Orthodox church from the east;
+war: 1) waged bythe German crusaders from the north and south i.e.Livonia and Prussia; 2) by Russian Orthodox church from the east;
 3) The Hungarian and Polish crusades from the south, as the historian of Lithuania, S.C.
 Rowell points out, the expansion of the heathen Lithuanian state continued unabated reaching its peak under the